neurodatascience/fmralign-tutorials/content/0-0-overview.md

 # fmralign tutorials

-This is a series of tutorials to introduce the idea of "functional alignment" and its associated statistical methods.
+This is a series of tutorials to introduce the idea of "functional alignment" and associated statistical methods.
-We aim to provide the intuitions behind each method alongside their mathematical definitions.
+We aim to provide the intuitions behind each method alongside their implementations.
-We also illustrate their use on real functional magnetic resonance imaging (fMRI) data.

 Although this class of methods is broadly referred to as both _functional alignment methods_ and _hyperalignment methods_, we adopt the term _functional alignment methods_ to better distinguish from the specific Procrustes-based hyperalignment method in use in the literature.

-For these tutorials, we further constrain our definition of functional alignment to only include those methods which learn linear transformations.
-Other, non-linear methods are in active development, but we focus on linear methods as these broadly retain individual-specific information.

 Please note that these tutorials do not provide new implementations for functional alignment.
 There are already many of these available in existing software toolboxes,